CartoDB/carto-vl/docs/guides/0x-animate-your-visualizations.md

 }
 ```

-Lets call this function periodically using `setInterval`:
+Let’s call this function periodically by using `setInterval`:

 ```js
 setInterval(updateProgress, 100);
 ```

-> Note: You can also do this by listening to layer events, but you will learn how to do so in the [Interactivity and Events Guide](09-interactivity-events.md)
+> Note: You can also do this by listening to layer events, you will learn how to use these events in the [Interactivity and Events Guide](09-interactivity-events.md)

 #### All together

 Well done!
-Here you have the full example with the controls.
-Feel free to play with it.
+In the example below you will find the full code, including with the animation controls.
+You can play with it and make adjustments.

 Remember you can style your HTML controls using CSS.
 These styles are very simple, but at the beginning of this guide you have a complete example that includes beautiful styles.
 This example is also available in the [examples section](http://carto.com/developers/carto-vl/examples/#example-animation-controls).

 <div class="example-map">
     <iframe